wolfnet/wordpressplugin/ReadMe.txt

 == Changelog ==

+= 1.5.3 =
+* Re-architecture of the plugin code splitting into multiple classes based on functionality.
+* Added unit testing.
+* Fixed some JavaScript issues in preparation for multi-market features.

 = 1.5.2 =
 * Deprecating support for versions 3.5.0 and below
 * MLS logo sizing on maps